 (i) NOTE: Ensure to install the bracket is the system is shipped with bracket.

+- 3 Tighten the M2 x 3 screws to secure it the SSD bracket.

+- 4 Install the

+- a battery

+- b base cover

-- 3 Tighten the M2.0x3.0 screws to secure it the SSD bracket. - 4 Install the base cover. - 5 Follow the procedure in After working iinside your computer.
+- 5 Follow the procedure in After working iinside your computer.